Swapna Suresh claims her colleague, Sarith, abducted following revelations | Law-Order

 The NIA, Enforcement Directorate (ED) and Customs conducted separate probes into the racket that was busted with the seizure of gold worth Rs 15 crore from the diplomatic baggage of the UAE Consulate at Thiruvananthapuram airport on July 5, 2020.

-Several people, including M Sivasankar, the former Principal Secretary to the Chief Minister and another ex-employee of the UAE Consulate here, Sarith P S, were arrested in connection with the case.
+Several people, including M Sivasankar, the former Principal Secretary to the Chief Minister and another ex-employee of the UAE Consulate here, Sarith, were arrested in connection with the case.
+Strongly reacting to Suresh's charges on Tuesday, chief minister Pinarayi Vijayan had said, ''unsubstantiated allegations have been made through the media from some quarters for narrow political reasons'' and this was ''part of some political agenda''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)